hakhakobian/regallery/readme.txt

 Yes, Re Gallery is fully mobile-optimized.
 All responsive photo galleries automatically adjust to fit any screen size, ensuring a smooth user experience on smartphones, tablets, and desktops.
 Gallery views like mosaic, justified, masonry, thumbnails, cards, carousel, cube, blog and slideshow are designed to be fully responsive, making Re Gallery perfect for creating mobile-friendly WordPress sites.

 = What are Generative AI Captions in Re Gallery photo gallery plugin? = Generative AI Captions in Re Gallery automatically create image titles, descriptions, and alt text using AI.
 This feature helps improve SEO, accessibility, and user engagement.
-It’s built into the plugin and works seamlessly with your responsive photo gallery, pre-designed templates, and is fully compatible with WordPress page builders.
+It's built into the plugin and works seamlessly with your responsive photo gallery, pre-designed templates, and is fully compatible with WordPress page builders.

 = Can I edit AI-generated image captions in Re Gallery photo gallery plugin? = Yes, you can fully edit the AI-generated image captions in Re Gallery.
 After generating a title, description, and alt text using the built-in AI tool, you can customize the content to better fit your responsive photo gallery.